ShueLee8226/Week6/README.md

 The program is Universal USB installer.
 The website is"  https://www.pendrivelinux.com/universal-usb-installer-easy-as-1-2-3/   "
-And so for, you'll need to follow the step that is show in the link above.
+And so for, you'll need to follow the step that is show in the link.